sdv-dev/SDV/_sources/user_guides/single_table/gaussian_copula.rst.txt

     new_data = model.sample(200)

-As a result, the model will learn that this column must be unique and generate a unique sequence of valures for the column:
+As a result, the model will learn that this column must be unique and generate a unique sequence of values for the column:

 .. ipython:: python
     :okwarning: